 Qualitative Research

-Ethnographic Studies: Observing customers in their natural setting to understand behavior and preferences.
+- Ethnographic Studies: Observing customers in their natural setting to understand behaviour and preferences.

 Quantitative Research

-Observational Research: Counting or recording specific behaviors or actions in a given setting.
+- Observational Research: Counting or recording specific behaviours or actions in a given setting.

 Secondary Research

-Competitor Analysis: Using public data to analyze competitors' strategies, products, and performance.
+- Competitor Analysis: Using public data to analyse competitors' strategies, products, and performance.

 Experimental Research